Nothing could be further from the truth!

 Lower the Glycemic Index when you drink OJ

-Yum!
-Fresh OJ and cream in a glass!
-It tastes just like a drinkable orange creamsickle!
+Drink and enjoy!
+It tastes just like a drinkable orange creamsicle!

 Take THAT Tropicana!